Red-F0x/acf-inc-ref/README.md

 };
 ```

-That's it.
 Now is it possible to write the code similar to:
 ```c++
 template <typename Bean>
 constexpr void print(Bean&& t_bean)